-Based on information obtained from the Missouri Connections program, the counselor will work with 8th grade students to begin an Individual Career and Academic Plan (ICAP).
-The ICAP is a roadmap which includes the development of a flexible career focus and an education plan that is clearly-defined, rigorous, and relevant to ensure a successful and efficient transition to postsecondary education and/or the world of work.
-The process starts in eighth grade and continues through senior year of high school.
+Based on information obtained from the Missouri Connections program, the counselor will work with 8th grade students to begin an Individual Career and Academic Plan (ICAP); some schools will develop the IAP prior to 8th grade.
+The ICAP is a roadmap that includes the development of a flexible career focus and an education plan that is clearly defined, rigorous, and relevant to ensure a successful and efficient transition to postsecondary education and/or the world of work.
+The process starts in middle school and continues through senior year of high school.